-Note: concise writing should be distinguished from equivalent with simplistic prose or a primer-like style.
+Note: concise writing should be distinguished from equivalent with simplistic prose or a Writer-Based Prose Style.
 What distinguishes the presence of these stylistic attributes is not necessarily the length of a sentence.
 In fact, extremely long sentences–sentences with many words–maybe considered concise.

 In a world where everyone is busy, busy, busy, conciseness is paramount to successful communication.
 Conciseness is a highly prized stylistic attribute of nonfiction prose in the 21st century.